-All Canisius College student bills are sent electronically (e-bill).
+All Canisius University student bills are sent electronically (e-bill).
 Students and authorized users will now be able to view their student bill as a PDF in the online Student Accounts Center.
 E-bills display the same information as paper statements: charges for tuition, fees, room, and board, as well as payments, financial aid credits, and pending financial aid.
 The elimination of paper bills will enable Canisius to reduce the use of paper, toner and postage.

 How do E-bills work?